 Early rolls included: Alcock de Pykeford was listed in the Assize Rolls of 1288; and Thomas Pikeford in the Subsidy Rolls for Sussex in 1332.

 The Hundredorum Rolls of 1273 had only one listing for the family: John de Picford, or Picheford found in Salop (Shropshire.)
 The Writs of Parliament included two listings: John de Pycheford, 1277 and Galfridus de Picheford, 1296.

 Early History of the Picfart family

 This web page shows only a small excerpt of our Picfart research.
-Another 64 words (5 lines of text) are included under the topic Early Picfart History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Picfart History in all our PDF Extended History products and printed products wherever possible.